1 Chronicles 4 through 8 – The Tribes of Israel and their Descendants

 a.
 For they cried out to God in the battle: As these men of Gad did what God called them to do, they trusted in Him in the midst of the battle.
 Because they put their trust in Him, God delivered them in the battle.

 i.
-Trapp on for they cried to God in the battle: “So did Jabez (chapter 4); Jehoshaphat (2 Chronicles 20); the thundering legion; the late king of Sweden, whose prayer before the great battle of Lutzen – where he fell, – was, ‘Jesus vouchsafe this day to be my strong helper; and give me courage to fight for the honour of thy name.’
-Prayer alone he held the surest piece of his whole armour.”
+Trapp on for they cried to God in the battle: “So did Jabez (1 Chronicles 4); Jehoshaphat (2 Chronicles 20); the thundering legion; the late king of Sweden, whose prayer before the great battle of Lutzen – where he fell, – was, ‘Jesus vouchsafe this day to be my strong helper; and give me courage to fight for the honour of thy name.’
+In prayer alone he held the surest piece of his whole armour.”

 b.
 Also one hundred thousand of their men; for many fell dead, because the war was God’s: This describes the unique wars of judgment God called Israel to bring against the Canaanites when they came into the Promised Land.